Unity-Technologies/com.unity.netcode.gameobjects/README.md

 [![Api](https://img.shields.io/badge/docs-api-informational.svg)](https://midlevel.github.io/MLAPI/api/)

 The Unity MLAPI (Mid level API) is a framework that simplifies building networked games in Unity.
 It offers **low level** access to core networking while at the same time providing **high level** abstractions.
-The MLAPI aims to remove the repetetive tasks and reduces the network code dramatically, no matter how many of the **modular** features you use.
+The MLAPI aims to remove the repetitive tasks and reduces the network code dramatically, no matter how many of the **modular** features you use.

 ### Getting Started
 To get started, check the [Wiki](https://mlapi.network/wiki/).